truenas/middleware/docs/userguide/truenas_storage.rst

 |                                                        |                |                                                                                                                      |
 +--------------------------------------------------------+----------------+----------------------------------------------------------------------------------------------------------------------+

-Clicking a disk's entry will also display its "Wipe" button which can be used to blank a disk while providing a progress bar of the wipe's status.
+Clicking a disk's entry will also display its "Identify", "Reset LED", and "Wipe" buttons.
+The "Wipe" button can be used to blank a disk while providing a progress bar of the wipe's status.
 Use this option before discarding a disk.

-.. note:: should a disk's serial number not be displayed in this screen, use the :command:`smartctl` command within :ref:`Shell`.
-For example, to determine the serial number of disk *ada0*, type :command:`smartctl -a /dev/ada0 | grep Serial`.

 .. _View Volumes: